December 10, 2023

 The phrase “Star Sign” or “Sun Sign”, is a term used by Western Astrology.
 It refers to the astrological sign in which the Sun was located at the time of your birth.

 One of the problems with this is that you only get a generic prediction – one that is shared by the hundreds of millions of other people who were born in the same month as you.

-Vedic Astrology, as used on this site, gives you a personalised, individual, custom-made prediction that is unique to you.
-It works from the positions of all the significant planets in our Solar System at the moment of your birth, according to where on the planet you were born.
+Vedic Astrology, as used on this site, gives you a personalized, individual, custom-made prediction that is unique to you.
+It works from the positions of all the significant planets in our solar system at the moment of your birth, according to where on the planet you were born.

-One of the reasons It’s so precise is because it calculates the planetary effects based on a two minute interval in your birthday at a specific geographic location, not just anytime within a month , anywhere on Earth.
+One of the reasons it’s so precise, is because it calculates the planetary effects based on a two minute interval on your birthday and at a specific geographic location, not just anytime within a month and anywhere on Earth.